Bbe-sudo/Supplement-E-commerce-Platform/README.md

 ## Project Scope

-This project is a **frontend implementation** and does not include a custom backend, PHP, database, or admin dashboard.
+This project is a frontend implementation.

 ## Screenshots